 Michigan’s Upper Thumb Festival Season Starts in Bay Port

-Events start on Friday, August 2nd at noon with sandwiches and entertainment, the crowning of the festival’s king, queen, prince and princess and fireworks on Friday evening.
+During normal times the event started on Friday, at noon with sandwiches and entertainment, the crowning of the festival’s king, queen, prince, and princess, and fireworks on Friday evening.
 Saturday’s events start at 7 am with a 5K walk/run then the festival’s parade kicks off at 10:30 a.m.
 At 11 am is the time craft booths are open, entertainment begins, and fish sandwiches are sold throughout the day.

 A Bite of Bay Port Fish Sandwich History